exercism/javascript/exercises/practice/two-bucket/.docs/instructions.append.md

 ## Output format

-The `moves()` method is expected to return an object with these properties:
+The `solve()` method is expected to return an object with these properties:

 - `moves` - the number of bucket actions required to reach the goal (includes filling the start bucket),